8LWXpg/PowerToysRun-GitHubRepo/README.md

 # GithubRepo Plugin for PowerToys Run

-This is a plugin for [PowerToys Run](https://github.com/microsoft/PowerToys/wiki/PowerToys-Run-Overview) that allows to search for GitHub repositories then open in your default browser.
+This is a plugin for [PowerToys Run](https://aka.ms/PowerToysOverview_PowerToysRun) that allows to search for GitHub repositories then open in your default browser.

 ## Features

-### Search repo with query: `qurey`
+### Search repo with query: `query`

 ![Search repo with query](./assets/repo.png)